Bank of Agriculture: History

+Status

+The Bank has the potential to make positive impacts in a Nation with natural endowments for arable farming, vast irrigation resources, good weather and over 30% of the populace falling within the youthful age group.

 In 2000, the government merged the activities of NACB, People's Bank and Family Economic Advancement Programme to form the Nigerian Agriculture, Cooperative and Rural Development Bank.
 Prior to the merger, All three entities engaged in micro-financing.

 BOA has struggled to control the number of non-performing loans in its portfolio, which has hampered its ability to provide sustainable support to the agricultural sector.

+Leadership

+On April 4, 2025, President Bola Tinubu appointed Mr. Ayo Sotinrin as the new Managing Director of the Bank of Agriculture (BOA).
+The appointment was confirmed by Bayo Onanuga, the President’s Special Adviser on Information and Strategy.